AdobeDocs/experience-manager-65.en/help/assets/video.md

 >
 >* See [Configure Dynamic Media Cloud Services](/help/assets/config-dynamic.md#configuring-dynamic-media-cloud-services) in Configuring Dynamic Media - Hybrid mode.
 >
->Currently known video playback issue in Dynamic Media *on Experience Manager 6.5.9.0 only*:
+>Current known video playback issue in Dynamic Media *on Experience Manager 6.5.9.0 only*:
 >
 >* If a published video is updated, it must be published again to reflect changes on delivery.
 >